 Another Asian firm, Japan-based GMO Internet, is also eyeing Canadian operations.
 Japan has high energy costs and always has – as it has very little domestic energy production.
 One of the reasons for World War II was Japan’s search for energy security, and oil from Asia, a bit of historical context shows.

 South Korean regulators are also voicing skepticism about the costs of hosting bitcoin operations, and say they may reel in the market, perhaps as early as this month, observers said.

 Computer Power-Generated Mining

-People mine for Bitcoins using computers, or networks of computers (and all the energy needed to power those parallel PCs) to solve complex math puzzles, which are generated by others.
-Networks of exchanges, like some of those cited above, have emerged around the world to facilitate this trade.
+People mine for Bitcoins using computers (and all the energy needed to power those computers) to solve complex math puzzles.
+Pools have emerged around the world to facilitate the mining process by grouping miners together to improve their efficiency.
 A winner is rewarded with 12.5 bitcoins roughly every 10 minutes.

-One of the pioneers in the field is Kenneth Goodman, co-founder of Altcoin Advisors, based in New York City.
+One of the pioneers in the field is Kenneth Goodman.
 In an exclusive interview with Grizzle, he reveals how the emerging currency-making world works.